What is Trillion Trees?

 In many landscapes, the Trillion Trees partners have been working there for decades, enabling trust and strong relationships with the communities, governments and other stakeholders necessary to ensure conservation success.

 All donations to Trillion Trees are spent on developing, running, monitoring and managing forest conservation projects.
 Funds are granted to our field teams and/or partners who carry out the work.

 Can Trillion Trees fund other people’s tree-planting projects?

 We do not have funds available to offer grants to other projects at this time.
 But we do wish you good luck with your own forest projects – and thank you for sharing Trillion Trees vision for a more forested, healthier planet.

-What is the cost of planting a tree?
+What is the cost of growing a tree?

-It is hard to give a single answer to ‘how much does tree planting or forest restoration cost?’ – it varies from region to landscape to project.
-Essentially the cost can be anywhere from £3 upwards per tree.
+First, it is hard to give a single answer to ‘how much does tree planting or forest restoration cost?’ – it varies from region to landscape to project, depending on the type of restoration.
+Second, it’s not just about getting a tree in the ground, but growing that tree to maturity.
 The full cost includes not only a tree sapling, but also the expense associated with growing it in a nursery, planting it out, and time spent nurturing and monitoring it, often over years, to ensure maximum survival rates.

 There is as yet no standardised approach to assessing costs of ecosystem restoration.
 Some methods report only the initial cost, whereas others include ongoing maintenance (1).
 Cost is also linked to the type of restoration – for example whether it is natural regeneration, seed planting, or nursery propagation and sapling planting.
 Trees grown on working farms can be cheaper because farmers contribute their labour to planting and aftercare, and derive benefits from the trees.
 Restoring a natural wild forest, on the other hand, may be more expensive because the extra maintenance costs need to be covered.